-A political crisis that began in December 2013 has erupted into a large-scale civil conflict that has taken on an ethnic cast, as Dinka militias and supporters of the president, Salva Kiir, battle Nuer forces loyal to former Vice President Riek Machar for control of key cities and towns.
-Citizens are being targeted for murder, rape, assault, and torture on the basis of their ethnic identity.
+A political crisis that began in December 2013 has erupted into a large-scale civil conflict that has taken on an ethnic cast, as Dinka militias and supporters of the president, Salva Kiir, battle Nuer forces loyal to former Vice President Riek Machar for control of key towns.
+Citizens have been targeted for murder, rape, assault, and torture based on their ethnic identity.

-According to the United Nations, tens of thousands have been killed and more than three million civilians have been displaced as of December 2016, including more than 224,000 who have fled to protection of civilian sites on six UN bases around the country.
+According to the United Nations, tens of thousands have been killed and more than 3.6 million civilians have been displaced as of April 2017, including more than 224,000 who have fled to protection of civilian sites (PoC) on six UN bases around the country.
 This is the first time that the UN, in accordance with its Human Rights Up Front initiative, has opened its peacekeeping bases to civilians fleeing violence.
 The conflict has been characterized by direct attacks against civilians, including humanitarian personnel.

-Since the renewed violence in July 2016, there has been an alarming increase in hate speech and inciteful rhetoric, which seems to pit the majority Dinka ethnic group against non-Dinka tribes.
+Since the renewed violence in July 2016, hate speech and inciteful rhetoric have increased, which seems to pit the majority Dinka ethnic group against non-Dinka tribes.
 When combined with the proliferation of ethnic militia and increased ease of troop movements during the dry season, international policymakers fear there could be more deadly clashes in the coming months.
 In November 2016, the UN Special Adviser for the Prevention of Genocide, Adama Dieng, warned of the risk of “all out ethnic war” with the potential to escalate into genocide.